Muck Rack Redefines News Media Contact Research for PR Firms

 Albeit not transactional, Muck Rack — a news media contact database service founded by CEO Gregory Galant — is the first company to take an online marketplace approach to connecting media relations professionals and journalists.

-To give you a sense of how important getting email addresses and phone numbers for journalists is to public relations people, PR Enablement Platform Cision, which sold for $2.74B this week, started selling print directories of reporters.
+To give you a sense of how vital getting email addresses and phone numbers for journalists is to public relations people, PR Enablement Platform Cision, which sold for $2.74B this week, started selling print directories of reporters.
 They updated the directories annually.

-The minute you stick a contact record in a static database, it must be maintained or it will decay.
+The minute you stick a contact record in a static database, it must be maintained, or it will decay.

-They're catering directly to journalists, much like the newswire services used to, offering them professionally designed, online portfolios of everything they've ever written, regardless of where it was published.
+They’re catering directly to journalists, much like the newswire services used to, offering them professionally designed online portfolios of everything they’ve ever written, regardless of where it was published.

 They give public relations access to the reporter’s portfolio and their contact information in one place, without switching from screen to screen.

-The value of PR to clients and companies is usually pegged on their ability to generate news coverage from an ever dwindling press pool.
+The value of PR to clients and companies is usually pegged on their ability to generate news coverage from an ever-dwindling press pool.

 Under pressure to get noticed and score coverage, it is not uncommon for public relations to cast a wide net when pulling a media list from a directory.

-With inaccurate, nonspecific information, it's easy for public relations to pull overly broad lists of reporters that get used to carpet bomb reporters with press releases they aren't interested in, which is bad for companies and journalists.
+With inaccurate, nonspecific information, it’s easy for public relations to pull overly broad lists of reporters that get used to carpet bombing reporters with press releases they aren’t interested in, which is bad for companies and journalists.

 Another problem with conventional news media contact directories is they attempt to reduce a reporter’s area of interest to a single “news beat” field.

-In addition the decay/accuracy problem, you can't boil down a reporter's body of work to a database entry, particularly in this age of overlap and disruptive innovation.
+In addition to the decay/accuracy problem, you can’t boil down a reporter’s body of work to a database entry, particularly in this age of overlap and disruptive innovation.

 If you’ve got a press release about a new revenue operations software as a service offering, do you send it to a technology reporter or a business reporter?